hicommonwealth/commonwealth/knowledge_base/Package-Scripts.md

 ### heroku-prebuild

-Definition: `pnpm global add node-gyp`
+Definition: `pnpm add -g node-gyp`

 Description: Installs node-gyp (a library for compiling dependencies) prior to installing dependencies.
 Fixes error we get when building dependencies which blocks production releases and fails CI runs.